ISEAGE-ISU/cdc-2014-anomalies/FireEmployee/grading.md

+20 points
-5 points per service he has been removed from.
+10 points per service he has been removed from.

+-Web access
+-FTP access